Paying for giant Nile dam itself, Ethiopia thwarts Egypt but takes risks

 Ethiopia has resorted to measures like forcing banks that lend to private borrowers to lend the equivalent of 27 percent of their loan books to the government at a low return, effectively a tax on private lending.

-Along with other projects, the dam is draining so much financing from the economy that private investors' access to credit and foreign exchange is being jeopardized, hurting growth, the International Monetary Fund says.
+Along with other projects, the dam is draining so much financing from the economy that private investors' access to credit and foreign exchange is being jeopardised, hurting growth, the International Monetary Fund says.

 The IMF forecast in November that output growth would slow to 7.5 percent this fiscal year from 8.5 percent in 2011/12, and said the economy needed restructuring to encourage private sector investment now crowded out by huge public projects.

-Ethiopia needs high growth to fulfill plans to lift its population out of deep poverty.
+Ethiopia needs high growth to fulfil plans to lift its population out of deep poverty.
 Per capita income was still just $410 in 2012, the World Bank says.

 The government disputes the view that lavish public spending is hurting overall economic performance, and forecasts a higher growth rate than the IMF.